 The Devil: Discontent

 The word is only used once in the Old Testament and was used to describe those who went out to make David their captain.
-There is only discontentment in the world and the only way to escape it is to go out from it, leave it behind, and make the greater David (Jesus) your captain.
+You will only find discontentment in the world and the only way to escape it is to go out from it, leave it behind, and make the greater David (Jesus) your captain.

 Contentment can be found in Jesus because when he becomes our captain he will never leave us or forsake us.